abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/buildkite/installation.md

 ```console
 sudo sh -c "$(curl -sL https://raw.githubusercontent.com/buildkite/agent/main/install.sh)"
 ```
+This one-line command downloads and runs the official Buildkite installer.
+It will:
+- Grab the latest version of the agent
+- Install it into your home directory (`/home/gcpuser/.buildkite-agent`)
+- Create a default config file (`buildkite-agent.cfg`) where you’ll later add your agent token

 ```output
   _           _ _     _ _    _ _                                _
  | |         (_) |   | | |  (_) |                              | |